reading

 - 03/01/24 the storyteller: tales out of loneliness - walter benjamin mm dunno what i expected but didn't have the patience for this. eyes glazed over and i skimmed a lot. maybe for a hardcore benjamin enthusiast who wants to read everything he wrote / don't mind sifting through a lot of disjointed odds and ends.

-- 02/27/24 at dusk - hwang sok-yong lukewarm, mostly. it's not badly written or anything, it just feels.. not particularly original, in its themes, emotional notes... the soap opera twist. park minwoo's present-day narration
+- 02/27/24 at dusk - hwang sok-yong (tr. sora kim-russell) lukewarm, mostly. it's not badly written or anything, it just feels.. not particularly original, in its themes, emotional notes... the soap opera twist. park minwoo's present-day narration

-- (didn't finish) the posthumous memoirs of bras cubas - joaquim maria machao de assis just couldn't get into it at this moment in time. maybe one day. not in a rush tho.
+- (didn't finish) the posthumous memoirs of bras cubas - joaquim maria machado de assis just couldn't get into it at this moment in time. maybe one day. not in a rush tho.

-- 02/07/24 terminal boredom - izumi suzuki similar and yet disappointing in comparison to hit parade of tears, which also had its share of clunkers but left a much better overall impression. i think i liked fewer than half the stories here, and while it's not entirely skippable, there just wasn't much to be excited over.
+- 02/07/24 terminal boredom - izumi suzuki (tr. polly barton et al) similar and yet disappointing in comparison to hit parade of tears, which also had its share of clunkers but left a much better overall impression. i think i liked fewer than half the stories here, and while it's not entirely skippable, there just wasn't much to be excited over.

-- 01/31/24 a scanner darkly - philip k dick ✰ about surveillance, drug addiction, psychosis, an atmosphere of paranoia and conspiracy that feels so endemic to american life, as much now as then. antihumanist and intensely personal, even sentimental. some rly beautiful, twisting writing, esp in the final third. my favorite of his so far, one of my favorite scifi novels in general, but to enjoy this you also have to endure the casual misogyny and racism of its characters. not a universal recommendation, but if you have the stomach for it, it leaves a deep impression.
+- 01/31/24 a scanner darkly - philip k dick ✰ about surveillance, drug addiction, psychosis, an atmosphere of paranoia and conspiracy that feels so endemic to american life, as much now as then. antihumanist and intensely personal, even sentimental. some rly beautiful, twisting writing, esp in the final third. my favorite of his so far and one of my favorite scifi novels in general. though the casual misogyny and racism of its characters make it not a universal recommendation, it leaves a deep impression.

 - 01/23/24 the wrong end of the telescope - rabih alameddine ✰ beautiful, special book. i cried real tears. (the scene with the orangutan was maybe a little on the nose.) don't kill me but.. i was reminded of vonnegut. yes, maybe in general (the balance of humor, cruelty and tenderness; maybe the pacing reminded me of cat's cradle specifically), but definitely in specific moves: the way that the not-really-but-kind-of-authorial-self-insert character is written, and even how that character talks about different ideas he's had for books to write. anyway, yes, love this book—so capacious, and so timely. i borrowed it from the library but i'd like to get my own copy.